lexbor/docs/source/examples/selectors/easy_way.md

-This article explains an example program found in the file [lexbor/selectors/easy_way.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/selectors/easy_way.c), which demonstrates how to use the Lexbor library to parse HTML and match it against CSS selectors.
+This article explains an example program found in the file [lexbor/selectors/easy_way.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/selectors/easy_way.c), which demonstrates how to use the `lexbor` library to parse HTML and match it against CSS selectors.
 The example involves creating an HTML document, defining CSS selectors, and then finding matching nodes in the document.

 ## Overview of the Code

-The program begins with the inclusion of necessary headers from the Lexbor library, specifically for handling HTML documents and CSS selectors.
+The program begins with the inclusion of necessary headers from the `lexbor` library, specifically for handling HTML documents and CSS selectors.
 The primary functionalities are encapsulated in multiple functions, including the `callback` function, which prints matched nodes, and the `find_callback` function, which